EsriCanada/esriOpenData-to-CKAN-mapper/README.md

 Here are the required files for the mapper to work

 ### EsriToCKAN.py
 This is the python file to execute.
-More details to come
+More details to come.
+- Need to change the CKAN URL to use parameters instead of hardcoded values

 ### EsriToCKAN.json
 This is the JSON template.
 More details to come